Parent & Student Information/Forms

 The Marysville Public Schools District is pleased to offer the e-Funds program as an alternative to check or cash payments.
 Skyward access will be required to use this system as you will need your child's student number.
 This access can be obtained through your child's school office.

 e-Funds can be used for many purposes.
-You can add money to your child's lunch account, pay tuition for pre-school, pay athletic fees, and pay for Chromebook screen repairs, charger replacements, and cases.
+You can pay tuition for pre-school, pay athletic fees, and pay for Chromebook screen repairs, charger replacements, and cases.

 Below are downloadable directions to use the site, as well as a link to the mobile website.